nacular/doodle-tutorials/docs/photos.md

 ## Drag-drop Support

-Drag-drop support requires the DragDropModule to work.
+Drag-drop support requires the [`DragDropModule`]() to work.
 It then requires setting up drag/drop recognizers on the source/target Views.
-This app creates a main Container for this.
+We created the `mainContainer` for this.
+You can see that the `dropReceiver` property is set to a `DropReceiver` that controls how the `mainContainer` handles drop events.

 ```kotlin
 class PhotosApp(/*...*/ private val images: ImageLoader /*...*/): Application {